 Films cut together from multiple features or shorts, unfinished films, etc. aren’t a new thing.
 The 80s cult film Spookies is a prime example.
 Of course these kinds of films have their own issues such as matching footage and plot consistency.
 Can Necropath rise to the occasion?

 From here things get a bit confusing.
-We see Skag terrorize a woman (Cassandra Hayes, Amityville Island, Revolt of the Empire of the Apes) and her son (Keilen Mosher, Number 5) in a warehouse.
+We see Skag terrorize a woman (Cassandra Hayes, Amityville Island, Dune World) and her son (Keilen Mosher, Number 5) in a warehouse.
 A cop (Rick Allen) intervenes and shoots him.

 Next Skag is back on the street, this time getting bitten by a zombified bag lady before breaking into what looks like his dealer’s lab.
 The world is ending and he just wants a fix.
 Then we’re back in the warehouse where the woman leaves the boy with the cop and staggers off.
 Only to run into Skag breaking into the building along with some zombies.